 The data and analytical requirements for assessing labor market regulations can be difficult for developing countries to meet.
 Basic statistical concepts such as “employment” and “unemployment,” established in the context of formal, wage labor markets, might not accurately describe labor market conditions in developing countries.
 Collecting representative data is inherently difficult in developing countries because of the large informal sectors.
 Data that can be used to monitor more intangible outcomes, like economic insecurity and social cohesion, are particularly scarce.
 And many countries lack the administrative and technical capacity to implement high-quality surveys or to conduct sophisticated analyses, although technical assistance is often available from donors and international organizations.

 Even when good empirical analysis can be conducted, political dynamics too often influence decisions on regulatory reform.
-Minimum wages and job security protections are contentious issues, with strong—and usually opposing—positions taken by labor and social organizations, on the one hand, and business, on the other.
+Minimum wages and job security are contentious issues, with strong—and usually opposing—positions taken by labor and social organizations, on the one hand, and business, on the other.
 Where political parties base their constituency on these groups, this dynamic can be transmitted directly into the political process.
 This can be a difficult environment in which to implement evidence-based policymaking.

 Summary and policy advice